 Let’s see what kind of trouble, shall we?

-_Side note: `DYLD_LIBRARY_PATH` is OSX’s version of `LD_PRELOAD`, which is [awesome][ld_preload_twitter], and you can read more about it [here][ld_preload_jvns]._
+LD_PRELOAD, which is awesome, and you can read more about it [here][ld_preloadjvns].

 But what if there were some other libraries in there that we didn’t want?
 Like, what if we needed Apple’s special version of libJPEG because it provides extra symbols that Homebrew’s libJPEG doesn’t offer?